shahrozeabbas/neutrophil-temporal-analysis/README.md

 ## Background

 Neutrophils are the most abundant white blood cells and play critical roles in innate immunity and inflammation.
 However, their short lifespan and fragility make them challenging to study with single-cell RNA sequencing (scRNA-seq) technologies.
-The original study ([Comparison of single-cell RNA-seq methods](https://doi.org/10.1016/j.crmeth.2025.101173)) systematically compared multiple scRNA-seq platforms for their ability to capture and profile neutrophils from clinical samples.
+The [original study]([url](https://doi.org/10.1016/j.crmeth.2025.101173)) methods systematically compared multiple scRNA-seq platforms for their ability to capture and profile neutrophils from clinical samples.

 **Key findings from the original study:**
 - Compared various single-cell capture technologies for neutrophil profiling